joaopgamarques/ES-2024-25-2Sem-GrupoI/README.md

 **Graph Construction**
 - The `Graph` class (adjacency list) is ongoing; for large datasets, a more efficient approach (e.g., spatial index) is recommended.
 - The `PropertyGraph` class works but may need further testing for edge cases and performance tuning.
+- The `OwnerGraph` class currently links owners with adjacent properties, but further optimization or additional ownership checks may be desired.

 **Property Merging**
 - Not fully integrated; geometry-based merging logic remains a placeholder.